 Many storage solutions for pots and pans are purely functional and don’t focus on aesthetics, but what if you have attractive cookware that you want to display?
-Enameled Dutch ovens and other bakeware come in fun colors and can act as decorative accents in your kitchen.
+Enameled Dutch ovens and other bakeware come in fun colors and can be displayed as kitchen decor.
 If you have unused wall space, consider adding floating shelves that allow you to show off your favorite pieces.

 12. Stand Up

 If you have the money to hire a handyman for every household woe, go ahead.
 But if you want to hang on to your cash and exercise some self-sufficiency, check out these clever products that solve a million and one little problems around the house.
 Go now!